learningequality/kolibri-docs/docs/manage/get_support.rst

 Videos are not playing
 ----------------------

 Make sure to check the :ref:`system requirements <sys_reqs>` to see if you can support video playback.
+If you encounter the error *No compatible source was found for this media* when you try to play videos in Firefox on Ubuntu for example, you must install the `restricted extras package <https://help.ubuntu.com/community/RestrictedFormats>`__.
+If you are still unable to view videos in open source browsers like Chromium or Firefox, try using Google Chrome.

 Please report any issues on our `Community Forums <https://community.learningequality.org/>`_, stating the operating system and browser you are using.

 Antivirus